Maximum Mean Discrepancy with Unequal Sample Sizes via Generalized U-Statistics: Asymptotic distribution of the MMD estimate

 \subsection{Non-degenerate asymptotic normality}

 Our derivation of the asymptotic distribution under the alternative follows from a result on generalized U-statistics, which is simpler to state than the corresponding result for the degenerate case.
-A similar result was presented as an exercise, without details, by \citet[Section 5.5]{serfling1980approximation}. \citet{lehmann1951} also stated asymptotic normality for the special case $c = 2$, $m_1 = m_2$, but gave a proof only when $n_1 = n_2$.
+The proceeding theorem follows readily from existing literature, with a similar result being presented as an exercise, without solution, by \citet[section 5.5.1]{serfling1980approximation} as well as in \citet[theorem 4.5.1]{koroljuk-1993}.
+In more recent times, the asymptotic normality of generalized U-statistics has been considered for product form estimators \citep{kuntz-2022} although these results specialize to the case $n_1 = \dots = n_c$.

-\begin{restatable}{theorem}{thmgenUalt} Let $U_n$ be a $c$-sample U-statistic with kernel $h$, where $n = \min\{n_1, \dots, n_c\}$.
-If $n / n_j \to \rho_j \in [0, 1]$ for each $j \in [c]$, then
+\begin{restatable}{theorem}{thmgenUalt} Let $U_{n_{\min}}$ be a $c$-sample U-statistic with kernel $h$, where $n_{\min} = \min\{n_1, \dots, n_c\}$.
+If $n_{\min} / n_j \to \rho_j \in [0, 1]$ for each $j \in [c]$, then

 where $\mathcal N(0,0)$ is interpreted as a point mass at 0.
-In particular if $U_n$ is non-degenerate and each $\rho_j > 0$ (the proportional regime), the distribution above is normal with positive variance. \end{restatable}
+In particular, if $U_{n_{\min}}$ is non-degenerate and each $\rho_j > 0$ (the proportional regime), the distribution above is normal with positive variance. \end{restatable}